AmirShkolnik/DivingCenter_API/README.md

 | Post | has many | Likes |
 | User | follows many | User |

+This table outlines the key relationships between the models in the diving center application, showing how different entities are connected and interact within the system.

 | Relationship Type | Primary Model | Related Model | Description |
 |-------------------|---------------|---------------|-------------|
 | One-to-One | User | Profile | Each user has one profile |